Smite and Stranger Things cross-over for next month's Battle Pass

 In addition to the characters and their unique abilities that they'll be bringing to Smite, there will be a new Upside Down arena map to battle in.
 The map was shown off during the trailer and shows off the dark creepy world of the Netflix series' alternative reality.

+he Stranger Things crossover is well-timed as Netflix has been showing off Stranger Things: Season 4, and while the hype surrounding it is real, no release date is known yet, although it looks like we could be seeing it arriving next year when it does, it’s said to be “really big”.
+That hasn’t stopped us from thinking about theories and Hopper’s return though, and so it’s nice to see Hopper returning, even if it is just in video game form for now.

-So far, the Summer Game Fest has already announced a new Borderlands spin-off called Tiny Tina's Wonderlands, a Metal Slug Tactics, and Death Stranding Director's Cut has been confirmed.
+The first day of the Summer Game Fest had a number of announcements.
+We saw a Borderlands spin-off called Tiny Tina's Wonderlands be revealed, a Metal Slug Tactics game was shown off, and Death Stranding Director's Cut has been revealed.
 Jurassic World Evolution 2 was announced by Jeff Goldblum.
-Amazon Game Studios has also announced a new MMO called Lost Ark
+There was a Call of Duty Season 4 trailer shown while Smite and Stranger Things will be getting a crossover event next month.
+Additionally, Solar Ash got a new gameplay trailer while Salt and Sacrifice got a release date for next year.

+The show will also be taking place tomorrow with even more announcements on the way.

+Why not check out the best MOBA games to get your teeth into.